lsst-dm/dm_dev_guide/team/meeting-free-weeks.rst

 Meeting Free Weeks 2022
 =======================
-The DM Focus weeks will be - June 13 - 17 - September 19 - 23 - December 26 - Jan 9
+The DM Meeting Free weeks will be: June 13 - 17, September 19 - 23, and December 26 - Jan 9

 Guidelines